If Your Tap Water Tastes Like Pool Water, Chlorine Might Be the Culprit

 The good news is that chlorine is one of the easiest substances to remove from our water.
 Reverse osmosis will remove the chlorine from the water you drink, but further equipment is needed to ensure there isn’t chlorine anywhere else in the house.
 C and J Water offers a dechlorinator, in addition to our water softener options.
 A dechlorinator is an economical whole-house carbon filtration solution for reducing chlorine and other bad tastes and odors and comes with a 10-year warranty.

-For the rest of the summer C and J is offering a special that pairs our deluxe water softener and a dechlorinator for only $2500—and this includes a Reverse Osmosis drinking water system!
 This summer, stop drinking pool water and start drinking pure water.
 Contact us for more details and to schedule an installation!